babsonnexus/stream-link-manager-for-channels/README.md

 # Installation, Setup, Management, and Usage

-Full details of installation, setup, management, usage, and other details are available [in the Wiki](https://github.com/babsonnexus/stream-link-manager-for-channels/wiki).
+Full details of installation, setup, management, usage, and other concerns are available [in the Wiki](https://github.com/babsonnexus/stream-link-manager-for-channels/wiki).

 ---
 # Support